DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FAQ.md

 - Select the applicable document type.
 - In FastTab **Staging metadata** select **Field upload**.
 - Select the **Template** button and then **Download**.

+### Data refresh - Connections
+By design, data refresh doesn't copy passwords for connections.
+When opening the connection, user will receive a 'Encryption error occured with exception'. <br>
+If the connection is to be used in this environment, update the details (for example different paths for UAT) and update the password.

 ### No document setting specified
 Posting some transactions require an EDI document setting specified. <br>